sansin5982/GWAS-Protocol/chapters/QC/SNP-QC/HWE.md

 -   Maybe there’s allele dropout.
 -   Maybe there’s cryptic population structure.

-So you **exclude** SNPs that deviate strongly from HWE in controls, using a **stringent p-value** cutoff (e.g., p &lt; 1e–6).
+So we **exclude** SNPs that deviate strongly from **HWE in controls**, using a **stringent p-value** cutoff (e.g., p &lt; 1e–6).

-We keep only SNPs that behave as expected under simple population genetics — boosting trust that any association you see is real, not an artifact.
+We keep only SNPs that behave as expected under simple population genetics — boosting trust that any association we see is real, not an artifact.

 #### How is HWE tested?